input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 ---
-title: Runtime protocol API reference
+title: Runtime protocol reference
 sidebar_position: 5
 ---

 > NOTE: Draft in progress

-> * Add examples
+> * Add code examples

 ## Introduction

 Marlowe Runtime is the application backend for managing Marlowe contracts on the Cardano blockchain.
 The term "Runtime" refers to the whole system, its components and sub-components.
-Runtime and its protocols and sub-protocols communicate with one another to enable Runtime's core functions, which are discovering and querying on-chain Marlowe contracts, and creating Marlowe transactions.
+The Runtime and its protocols and sub-protocols communicate with one another to enable the Runtime's core functions, which are discovering and querying on-chain Marlowe contracts, and creating Marlowe transactions.

-The Runtime API protocol enables communicating with Runtime directly.
+The Marlowe Runtime protocol enables communicating with the Runtime directly.
-The Marlowe Runtime protocol API defines everything you can do with the Runtime.
-Anything that can't be done through these protocols can't be done with the Runtime.

-These protocols, and specifically this root-level Marlowe protocol, is the primary API for the Runtime.
+These protocols, and specifically this root-level `marlowe-runtime` protocol, is the primary API for the Runtime.
-If you want to communicate with the Runtime, ultimately, you will be using the Marlowe protocol and its sub-protocols.
+If you want to communicate with the Runtime, ultimately, you will be using the `marlowe-runtime` protocol and its sub-protocols.

-In the larger context of working with Runtime, you don't necessarily need to be aware of the protocols to be able to communicate with the Runtime.
+In the larger context of working with the Runtime, you don't necessarily need to be aware of the protocols to be able to communicate with the Runtime.
-For example, if you are using the REST API, Runtime CLI or Marlowe CLI, under the hood, they all communicate with the Runtime using this protocol, as does everything that communicates with the Runtime.
+For example, if you are using the REST API or Runtime CLI, under the hood, they all communicate with the Runtime using this protocol, as does everything that communicates with the Runtime.

 ### Intended audience